 If you want something more refreshing than the original recipe, you can try some variations by adding flavors to the mix, such as pumpkin puree or diced apples.

-Combine all the ingredients (except eggs and optional toppings) in the Instant Pot.
+- Combine all the ingredients (except eggs and optional toppings) in the Instant Pot.
 Close the lid and cook on high pressure for 15 minutes.

-Open the lid and stir in the beaten eggs gradually, making sure to mix well.
-You can add raisins or chopped nuts.
-Set the instant pot to the sauté function and cook for an additional 5-7 minutes, stirring constantly until the pudding thickens.
-Then you get a warm Indian pudding.
+- Set the Instant Pot to the sauté function and cook for an additional 5-7 minutes, stirring constantly until the pudding thickens.

-With the slow cooker or crockpot
+- Version with the slow cooker or crockpot

-Combine all ingredients (except eggs and optional toppings) in the slow cooker.
+- Combine all ingredients (except eggs and optional toppings) in the slow cooker.
 Cook on low for 4-6 hours or until the pudding is set.

-About 30 minutes before serving, gradually stir in the beaten eggs, mixing well.
+- About 30 minutes before serving, gradually stir in the beaten eggs, mixing well.
 You can add raisins or chopped nuts and continue cooking for the remaining time.